MiamiOH-CSE274/Portfolio/README.md

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----
-TODO: Answer the following questions about choosing data structures.
+Answer the following questions about choosing data structures.
 (5 points each)

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove